The central limit theorem on nilpotent Lie groups: The three reductions

 \subsection{Graded replacement}

-In the remainder of \Cref{Sec-3reductions} we shall assume that $\mu$ has a finite second moment.
+In the remainder of \Cref{Sec-3reductions} we keep the assumption that $\mu$ has a finite second moment for the weight filtration induced by $\Xab$.
 We now show how to replace the product $*$ by the its graded counterpart $*'$, for which the dilations $(D_{r})_{r>0}$ act as automorphisms.

 \begin{proposition}[Graded replacement] For $N\geq 1$, $(N_{i})_{i\leq N}\in [ 0, N]^N$, $g,h\in \DN(\delta_{0})$, $\yy=(g,\xx,h)$, $m\geq1$,